ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 ## Terra is C but the Preprocessor is Lua

-You realize now, what monstrosity has been wrought?
-The sin that Terra has committed now lies naked before us, exposed in all it's horrifying guilt.
+You realize now, what monstrosity has been unleashed upon the world?
+The sin that Terra has committed now lies naked before us.

 **Terra is C if you replaced the preprocessor with Lua.**